-The latest incidence of visible emissions (black smoke) at Redondo Beach occurred on July 25, 2019, and was the result of the breakdown of a fan feeding oxygen to Unit No. 6.
+A recent incidence of visible emissions (black smoke) at Redondo Beach occurred on July 25, 2019, and was the result of the breakdown of a fan feeding oxygen to Unit No. 6.
 The breakdown was rectified, and the event stopped in eight minutes.
 The resulting investigation indicated that a fan was unexpectedly tripped on Unit 6, and the loss of oxygen caused the unit to emit dark, black smoke for approximately six minutes.
 The fan was manually reset, and the operation of the unit was temporarily reduced before it was brought to full load again.
 This visible emission event did not result in an NOV and Redondo Beach has not received any NOVs for excess emissions in the past 10 years.
 While no NOVs were issued, the facility received a Notice to Comply in August 2020, when a calibration of the ammonia flow meter was conducted after the due date.

 While no breakdowns were reported during the 2020 compliance year, AES reported two Title V deviations at the Redondo Beach facility.
 Title V deviations occur when a facility fails to comply with a term(s) in its permit, and they may or may not result in violations.
 The first deviation reported by AES occurred when the V-cone pressure transmitter on Device D23 failed and was stuck at full output from December 16, 2019, to March 21, 2020.
 This deviation is currently being evaluated by South Coast AQMD enforcement staff.
 The second deviation reported by AES occurred on July 31, 2020, when a fuel-to-air ratio imbalance resulted in Device D23 smoking intermittently for approximately 35 minutes.
-This event was not observed by South Coast AQMD enforcement staff and thus a violation could not be determined.
+South Coast AQMD compliance staff did not observe the event and reports that it was unable to determine whether the event constituted a violation.

+Another breakdown notification that reportedly involved visible emissions was made on June 4, 2021.
+South Coast AQMD staff reported that the breakdown was due to a failure of the forced draft fan that feeds oxygen into Unit 8.
+The issue was immediately resolved, and visible emissions (i.e. black smoke) lasted for approximately two minutes.
+South Coast AQMD compliance staff did not observe the event and reports that it was unable to determine whether the event constituted a violation.

 The South Coast AQMD’s Regional Clean Air Incentives Market program regulates air pollution within an enclosed “bubble” surrounding a facility and provides an economic incentive for each facility to meet their target for annual emission reductions of nitrogen oxides and sulfur oxides.
 As of April 2021, the South Coast AQMD’s Compliance Year 2020 audit is in progress and any compliance issues, separate from other permits and local, regional, and state regulations, will be evaluated when the process is finalized.

-As stated in the 2021 SACCWIS Report, South Coast AQMD plans to amend Rule 1135 in 2021 to remove the ammonia emission limits for electric generating units with catalytic control; add start-up, shutdown, and tuning provisions; and align the monitoring, reporting, and recordkeeping requirements to South Coast AQMD Rules 218 through 218.3, which establish requirements for the installation and operation of the continuous emission monitoring system.
+As stated in the Final 2021 SACCWIS Report, South Coast AQMD plans to amend Rule 1135 in 2021 to remove the ammonia emission limits for electric generating units with catalytic control; add start-up, shutdown, and tuning provisions; and align the monitoring, reporting, and recordkeeping requirements to South Coast AQMD Rules 218 through 218.3, which establish requirements for the installation and operation of the continuous emission monitoring system.
 South Coast AQMD does not foresee any impacts to OTC power plant operations from this amendment and OTC electric generating units will continue to reference the ammonia limits and follow the start-up, shutdown, and tuning provisions required in their South Coast AQMD permits.
 For the continuous emission monitoring system requirements, OTC units will reference South Coast AQMD Rule 218 series which requires modest software modifications.

 Greenhouse Gas Emissions